OpenVisualCloud/Dockerfiles/QAT/README.md

 ### Configure QATzip and QATengine:

 QATzip is a utility (`qzip`) for data compression.
 QATengine is a crypto engine that can be used in the openssl framework.
-The asynchronous mode NGINX requires both QATzip and QATengine.
+The async mode NGINX requires both QATzip and QATengine.

 While the docker images contain QATzip and QATengine, you **must** configure QATzip and QATengine on each host that the containers run.
 The QATzip configuration files are located at [QATzip/config_file](https://github.com/intel/QATzip/tree/master/config_file) and the QATengine configuration files are located at [QATengine/qat/config](https://github.com/intel/QAT_Engine/tree/master/qat/config).